IFTF Redesign & Rebuild

 Solspace and the client decided to break with our project management protocol and execute the new site design and build simultaneously.
 And instead of conducting Discovery in advance of project planning, we incorporated Discovery into the iterative agile process too.
 This was unusual, but the history of the partnership between the teams made it an exciting creative opportunity.

 The sitemap was intended as a living document that would evolve during the design and build process, while we worked with the client to further define details like category and taxonomy structures.
-We adjusted our plan, our budget and our timeline based on the sitemap and jumped into the project.
+We adjusted our plan, our budget, and our timeline based on the sitemap and jumped into the project.

 Design and Creative Problem-Solving

 Once the main list of required templates was finalized, we were able to create wireframes to define the key shared components and page content components of the site.
-Since most of the site was going to be built using a flexible page builder, we knew we’d spend a lot of time focusing on defining these components, and which attributes will be customizable by the content editors.
+Since most of the site was going to be built using a flexible page builder, we knew we’d spend a lot of time focusing on defining these components and which attributes would be customizable by the content editors.
 Throughout this exploration and decision-making process, we prioritized keeping flexibility and complexity balanced.

 We completed wireframes for the core sections of the site and began work on visual designs that integrated the new IFTF brand guidelines.
 We invested deeply in this creative and collaborative process, which resulted in designs for: